AloisSeckar/nuxt-ignis/docs/2-3-optional-features.md

 - `NUXT_PUBLIC_IGNIS_PAGES` - set to `false` to disable multiple pages in simple projects (results in `pages: false` in Nuxt Config)

 ## Extra behavior
-By default, Nuxt Ignis doesn't recommend mixing DB and Form solutions.
-If both `Neon` and `Supabase` or `Vueform` and `Formkit` is used, a warning will be triggered on startup.
-For use cases when having both varitants together is appropriate and desired, you can set `process.env.NUXT_PUBLIC_IGNIS_WARN_DUPLICATES=false` to surpress this warning.
+By default, Nuxt Ignis doesn't recommend mixing preset solutions.
+If for example both `Neon` and `Supabase` are used, a warning will be triggered on startup.
+For use cases when having both variants together is appropriate and desired, you can set `process.env.NUXT_PUBLIC_IGNIS_WARN_DUPLICATES=false` to surpress this warning.

 ## Logging
 Use `NUXT_PUBLIC_INGIS_LOG_LEVEL` to set level of log messages captured with `consola`.
 The default value is `info`.

 Possible values are: `fatal`, `error`, `warn`, `log`, `info`, `success`, `debug`, `trace`, `silent`, `verbose`

+## More info
+See details about Nuxt Ignis in [Features section](/3-1-features)